raindropio/help/docs/using/bookmarks/index.md

 </summary>

 Also, you can choose to hide labels (because sometimes images speak louder than words).
+Click `List` button in top right corner

 ![](view.png)